pound-puppies/animal-advocacy/README.md

         - "outcome_type" was renamed to "outcome" (target variable)
         - Our original dataset had intake names, and outcome names for each animal when they'd rarely changed
             - We decided to keep their intake name column
             - "Animal type_x" to "species"
             - monthyear_x, and monthyear_y removed and 2 columns, one for month and one for year were created Feature Changes:
            - Conditions:
                - We changed 10 intake conditions to 6, based on what type of care they may need and survivability
                    - Outcome month and year:
                        - We decided after engineering features from our date based columns to only keep outcome month, year (both noted as rel_month, and rel_year), and age
            - Breed:
                - Changed to "mix", "two_breeds", and "pure_breed"
                    - There were 2200
-        - Outcome was changed from
 * Engineered Features: outcome, breed, outcome_age, primary_color, is_tabby, mix_color
     - Outcome was changed from 10 different outcomes to 3
         - If animals were placed in a home, they were categorized as "Adopt"